Haffi921/EMG_documentation/source/present/BrainVisionAnalyzer.md

 ## BrainVision Analyzer

 In BrainVision Analyzer, we construct a processing pipeline from raw data to final dataset with history nodes.
 We start by constructing this pipeline on one recording.
-These history nodes can then be saved in a history file, in order to apply them to all of the recordings together.
+These history nodes can then be saved in a history template, in order to apply them to all of the recordings together.

 ### History Template Overview